veyW/PonomarovaLab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-We are looking for new members!
-Undergrads to postdocs are welcome.
+We have several job openings (PhD candidates, research technicians, staff scientists).
 Please email your CV and a few lines about your goals and interests to oponomarova@salud.unm.edu

 {%
   include button.html